 Belly fat in women: Taking — and keeping — it off

-An expanding waistline is sometimes considered the price of getting older.
-For women, this can be especially true after menopause, when body fat tends to shift to the abdomen.
+An expanding waistline is sometimes considered a price of getting older.
+For women, this can be especially true as body fat tends to shift to the abdomen after menopause.

-Yet an increase in belly fat does more than make it hard to zip up your jeans.
-Research shows that belly fat also carries serious health risks.
-The good news?
-The threats posed by belly fat can be reduced.
+That extra belly fat does more than just make it hard to zip up a favorite pair of jeans, though.
+Research shows that belly fat carries serious health risks.
+But the threats posed by belly fat can be lowered.

 What's behind belly fat

-Many women also notice an increase in belly fat as they get older — even if they aren't gaining weight.
-This is likely due to a decreasing level of estrogen, which appears to influence where fat is distributed in the body.
+Many women notice an increase in belly fat as they get older even if they don't gain weight.
+This is likely due to a lower level of estrogen because estrogen seems to have an effect on where fat is located in the body.

-The trouble with belly fat is that it's not limited to the extra layer of padding located just below the skin (subcutaneous fat).
-It also includes visceral fat — which lies deep inside your abdomen, surrounding your internal organs.
+The trouble with belly fat is that it's not limited to the layer of padding just below the skin.
+That's called subcutaneous fat.
+Belly fat also includes visceral fat.
+And that lies deep inside the abdomen and surrounds the internal organs.

 Measuring your middle